decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 You should see logs reflecting the cleaning, chunking, and embedding operations (without any errors, of course).

-To check that the Qdrant `vector DB` is populated successfully, go to its dashboard at **[localhost:6333/dashboard](localhost:6333/dashboard)**.
+To check that the Qdrant `vector DB` is populated successfully, go to its dashboard by typing in your browser: **[localhost:6333/dashboard](localhost:6333/dashboard)**.
 There, you should see the repositories or article collections created and populated, similar to the image below:

 ![Qdrant Example](media/qdrant-example.png)